benigeri/refunds-opt-out/README.md

 });
 ```

-Then clear your browser's URL bar, and type
+Then go back to the fee waiver request and clear your browser's URL bar.

+Then type into the URL bar:

 ```
 javascript: